bdurand/safe_object_as_json/README.md

 # Safe Object As JSON

 This gem provides an enhancement to the implementation for `as_json` on the core `Object` class in the ActiveSiupport library.
-The implementation provided by ActiveSupport just dumps the instance variables as name value pairs in a Hash.
+The implementation provided by ActiveSupport dumps the instance variables as name value pairs in a Hash.
 However, this is susceptible to infinite recursion when dumping an object that maintains references to other objects that then maintain back references to the original object.

-So, for example, a tree structure where the parent has a list of the children and each child has a reference to its parent results in a `SystemStackError` when calling as_json on any node.

 The fix provided by this gem maintains a state of the current stack of objects being used to construct the `as_json` hash.
 If an object has already been referenced in the current call to `Object#as_json`, it is left out of the hash in lieu of having it raise a stack level too deep error.

+It also omits any `Proc` or `IO` references since these are inherently not serializable.

 ## Usage